Visual music: Virtual reality

 With the increasing popularity of head mounted displays for virtual reality there is an emerging new platform for visual music.
 While some developers have been focused on the impact of virtual reality on live music or on the possibilities for music videos, virtual reality is also an emerging field for music visualization and visual music.

 Graphic notation

 Many composers have applied graphic notation to write compositions.
 Pioneering examples are the graphical scores of John Cage and Morton Feldman.
 Also known is the graphical score of György Ligeti's Artikulation designed by Rainer Wehinger, and Sylvano Bussotti.

+In Italy, visual music practices developed within experimental music and graphic score traditions, particularly in Florence from the post-war period onward.

 Musical theorists such as Harry Partch, Erv Wilson, Ivor Darreg, Glenn Branca, and Yuri Landman applied geometry in detailed visual musical diagrams explaining microtonal structures and musical scales.